urosevic/youtube-channel/readme.txt

 == Changelog ==

-= 3.23.0 (20230105) =
+= 3.23.0 (20230108) =
+* Improve: Code improvements and simplification
+* Changed plugin name to `My YouTube Channel` to resolve Misusing trademarks - The Display Name
+* Change Text Domain to `wpau-yt-channel` to resolve Misusing trademarks - The URL
-* Security: fix XSS and Authorization Bypass vulnerability (thanks to WPScan)
+* (20230105) Security: fix XSS and Authorization Bypass vulnerability (thanks to WPScan)
 * Tested: WordPress 6.1.1 on PHP 8.1.7
 * Add: Support for YouTube Handle
 * Add: General option to prevent YTC Widet Preview gets rendered in Block Editor
-* Improve: Coding standard and instructions for translators

 = 3.0.12.1 (20210227) =
 * Tested: WordPress 5.6.2 on PHP 7.4.15 and 8.0.2